-Trump is not king, aides should testify in Senate impeachment trial, 2020 Democrats say
+Buttigieg and Warren clash on fundraising in Democratic presidential debate

 The candidates said they would try to convince the public of Trump’s unsuitability for the office.

-“We have to prosecute the case against him, and that means we need a candidate for president who can draw the sharpest distinction,” said U.S. Senator Elizabeth Warren, another juror in the trial due next month.
+“We have to prosecute the case against him, and that means we need a candidate for president who can draw the sharpest distinction,” said Warren, another juror in the trial due next month.

-U.S. Senator Bernie Sanders, another of the jurors in the trial, said the United States “cannot have a president with that temperament who is dishonoring the presidency of the United States.”
+U.S. Senator Bernie Sanders, another of the jurors, said the United States “cannot have a president with that temperament who is dishonoring the presidency of the United States.”

 The debate was the sixth in the race to pick a Democratic challenger to Trump.
 The seven candidates taking part were the fewest since the debates began in the summer.

-But the debate’s timing - coming a week before the holidays and amid the impeachment fireworks in Washington - could reduce the audience and the benefits for the Democrats as they seek a boost ahead of the first state nominating contest in Iowa on Feb.
+The debate’s timing - coming a week before the holidays and amid the impeachment fireworks in Washington - could reduce the audience and the benefits for the Democrats as they seek a boost ahead of the first state nominating contest in Iowa on Feb.
 3.

 The race for the Democratic presidential nomination remains up for grabs seven weeks before the first votes are cast in Iowa in the state-by-state battle to determine the party’s nominee.

-There is a three-way battle at the top of national polls among Biden, Sanders and Warren, with South Bend, Indiana Mayor Pete Buttigieg rising to lead some polls in early voting states.
+There is a three-way battle at the top of national polls among Biden, Sanders and Warren, with Buttigieg rising to lead some polls in early voting states.

 The number of candidates on stage was narrowed from 10 last month in Georgia, and 12 in October, by tougher polling and fundraising eligibility requirements.